5-uptime-gang/whoknows_variations/docs/create_new_release_on_VM.md

 "/srv/adminuser/$RDIR/app"

 # For background run:
-nohup "$RDIR/app" > /srv/adminuser/app.log 2>&1 &
+nohup "$RDIR/app" > /var/log/adminuser/app.log 2>&1 &

+m
 # Then you can see the process running:
 ps aux | grep "app"

 # To Check the logs for the app:
-cat /srv/adminuser/app.log
+cat /var/log/adminuser/app.log